 Restrictions for Cisco TrustSec SGT Caching

-The global SGT caching configuration and the interface-specific ingress configuration are mutually exclusive.
+The global Security Group Tag (SGT) caching configuration and the interface-specific ingress configuration are mutually exclusive.
 In the following scenarios, a warning message is displayed if you attempt to configure SGT caching both globally and on an interface:

 Device> enable Device# configure terminal Device(config)# interface gigabitEthernet 1/0/1 Device(config-if)# cts role-based sgt-cache ingress Device(config-if)# exit Device(config)# cts role-based sgt-caching There is at least one interface that has ingress sgt caching configured.
 Please remove all interface ingress sgt caching configuration(s) before attempting global enable.

-Because SGT caching internally uses the NetFlow ternary content-addressable memory (TCAM) space, at any time on an interface, you can enable only either Flexible NetFlow or SGT caching in a given direction.
+As SGT Caching internally uses the Netflow (ternary content-addressable memory) TCAM space, at any time on an interface, we can either enable Flexible NetFlow or SGT caching in one direction.

 Device> enable Device# configure terminal Device(config)# cts role-based sgt-caching Device(config)# interface gigabitEthernet 1/0/1 Device(config-if)# cts role-based sgt-cache ingress Note that ingress sgt caching is already active on this interface due to global sgt-caching enable.

-SGT caching cannot be performed for the link-local IPv6 source address.
+SGT caching is not performed for the link-local IPv6 source address.

 A link-local address is a network address that is valid only for communications within the network segment (link) or the broadcast domain that the host is connected to.
 Link-local addresses are not guaranteed to be unique beyond a single network segment.
-Therefore, devices do not forward packets with link-local addresses.
-Because they are not unique, SGT tags are not assigned for packets with source as link-local IPv6 address.
+Therefore, routers do not forward packets with link-local addresses.
+Because they are not unique, SGT tags for the packets with source as link-local IPv6 address are not assigned.

-SGT caching cannot coexist on the same port interface that has Application Visibility and Control (AVC), Wired Device AVC (WDAVC), Encrypted Traffic Analysis (ETTA,) or NetFlow/Flexible NetFlow features configured.
-An error message is displayed on the console if both SGT caching and one of these features are configured on the same interface.
+SGT Caching cannot co-exist on the same port interface that has the Application Visibility and Control (AVC), WDAVC, Encrypted Traffic Analysis (ETTA,) or Netflow features configured.
+An error message is displayed on console, if both SGT Caching and one of these features are configured on the same interface.